 - Financial support

 - Other benefits, including but not limited to insurance, inheritance rights and Social Security

 Generally, a Texas custody order designates a primary parent and spells out a basic visitation agreement called a “standard possession order.”
 It says that parents may have the child “whenever they agree.”
 For parents who can’t agree, the law spells out visitation on certain weekends, holidays and the like.

 However, if parents. they are free to try it.

 Most experts believe that equally shared parenting is the best thing for children after divorce.
 That doesn’t mean it’s easy!
 Fortunately, there’s an app for that.
 OurFamilyWizard, one of the first co-parenting apps, helps keep divorced parents and extended family in touch.
 You get a 30-day free trial and a price break if you’re a military family; if money is tight, you may qualify to get OurFamilyWizard free of charge.

 Texas’ fault grounds for divorce

-A no-fault divorce is always an option.
+A no-fault divorce is always an option in Texas.
 But you can also file for divorce claiming these grounds: